Loader

 Alzheimer's patients often exhibit behavioural changes, including wandering and aggression.
 To address these, avoid confrontations, and instead identify the triggers that may have caused it.
 For example, if they are displaying aggression, understand if that may have been caused due to some physical discomfort.
 If they have wandered out, simply create a safer environment, and remove obstacles that might injure them.

-Understanding these important care techniques will not only enhance the well-being of dementia care patients, but also provide caregivers the tools to navigate this complex journey.
+Understanding these key strategies for Dementia caregivers will not only enhance the well-being of dementia care patients, but also provide caregivers the tools to navigate this complex journey.
 While caring for Alzheimer's patients is challenging, employing these advanced care techniques can help improve their quality of life significantly.

 At Antara, we understand the need to be extra cautious when it comes to caring for patients with Dementia.
 Which is why Antara Memory Care Homes take care to offer a secure and safe environment with structured routines that help reduce the pace of cognitive decline among dementia patients.
 Not just that, Antara’s trained team also offers clinical wellness solutions, mental stimulation activities and emergency support for patients, while helping them carry out day-to-day tasks, and continue to live a life of dignity.